Jhonatan-de-Souza/DjangoBarbershopSchedulingSystem/README.md

 A Django Barbershop Scheduling System

 # Initial Goal
-Showcase Django full-stack django development abilities with a real world application
+Showcase Django full-stack development abilities with a real-world application.

 # Functionalities

-* Allow barbers to register their open schedules
+* Allow barbers to register their open schedules.
-* Allow customers to schedule services(harcut, beard trim, etc... at available times)
+* Allow customers to schedule services (haircut, beard trim, etc.) at available times.
-* Notify customers about upcoming appointments
+* Notify customers about upcoming appointments.

-# How to run
+# How to Run

-To be added
+To be added.

 # Technologies Used

-To be added
+To be added.